Credential Verification: Verify Page, Social Sharing & Embedding

 1. Log into CertLister

-2. Click Verify in the left navigation
+2. Click Portal Settings in the left navigation

 3. Your URL is shown at the top of the page